Centering | Looking for a small Farm/Dojo

 I hope that the description below will give you a context and a framework.

-Overall I would hope to establish, if not contribute, to a place that emanates qualities like simplicity, awareness and diversity.
+Overall I would hope to establish or contribute to a place/project that emanates qualities like simplicity, awareness and diversity.

-The design and the implementation will work with principles and design-methods of regenerative and natural farming approaches.
+Eventually, the design and the implementation of the project would work with principles and design-methods of regenerative and natural farming approaches.

 • The design of the site will support and safeguard the life-supporting capacity of the air, water, soil and ecosystems.

 • It will create / recreate conditions so that biodiversity can be sustained or redevelop.